DNA: Proximal Policy Optimization with a Dual Network Architecture: The Noise Properties of Value Learning and Policy Gradient

 \subsection{Noise Scale in Reinforcement Learning}

 To assess the differences in noise levels in our experiments, we measure the \textit{gradient noise scale} of the policy gradient and value loss gradient.
-We did this by learning an estimate of the noise scale, developed by \cite{mccandlish2018empirical} called \textit{simple noise scale} defined as
+We did this by calculating an estimate of the noise scale, developed by \cite{mccandlish2018empirical} called \textit{simple noise scale} defined as

-where $\Sigma$ is the gradient covariant matrix, and $\vec{G}$ is the true gradient if the entire batch was used.
+where $\Sigma$ is the gradient covariant matrix, and $\vec{G}$ is the true gradient.
 For convenience we also use the notation $\sigma := \sqrt{\bs}$, which can interpreted as the ratio of the length of the implied noise vector to the length of the true gradient vector.
 That is, a kind of noise-to-signal ratio.
-As \cite{mccandlish2018empirical} have shown, an unbiased estimate of \bs can be found efficiently by generating gradient estimates \gbs using a small mini-batch of size \bbs as well as the gradient \gbl using a large mini-batch of size \bbb, then calculating
+As \cite{mccandlish2018empirical} have shown, a low bias estimate of \bs can be found efficiently by generating gradient estimates \gbs using a small mini-batch of size \bbs as well as the gradient \gbl using a large mini-batch of size \bbb, then calculating

 where $\mathbb{E}[|\mathcal{G}|^2] = |\vec{G}|^2$ and $\mathbb{E}[\mathcal{S}] = \text{tr}(\Sigma)$.